Malaysian ringgit: Fourth series (2012)

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 Commemorative banknotes

 1998 Commonwealth Games

 To commemorate the 1998 Commonwealth Games in Kuala Lumpur, a commemorative RM50 polymer banknote was issued on 1 June 1998.
 This was the first polymer banknote to be issued by Central Bank of Malaysia and was printed by Note Printing Australia (NPA).
 A total of 500,000 sets were issued.
 They were sold in special packaging and at a premium price of 80 ringgit.
 This note is hardly ever seen in normal usage, its use being a collector's commemorative.